James-Randall-14/mit-blogger-application/Sandwich.md

 Consider the satisfying frustration of debating in circles.
 Consider the new alliances formed in the conversation, and the bonds strengthened.
 The answer to the sandwich conundrum has never *really* been a yes or no.

+People don't ask the question in order to find out if a hotdog is a sandwich.
+They ask it to form bonds.

 The answer is *actually* the friends you made along the way : )